savithapremkumar/vodapp/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You will need the latest stable versions of
 ```
 Node.js
 npm